Part 1

 C. Maximum and Minimum Integer Values

-simplifies the process of obtaining
+Using i128::MAX and i128::MIN simplifies the process of obtaining

 extremely large and small values.
 Instead of manually calculating or hardcoding these numbers, which